pokepark/PokemonRaidBot/README.md

 # About

-Telegram bot for organizing raids and sharing quests in Pokemon Go.
+Telegram bot for organizing raids in Pokemon Go.
 Developers are welcome to join https://t.me/PokemonBotSupport

 # Screenshots